charlierdm/Daily-Todo-React/README.md

 * Using Jest to create unit tests per components.
 * Using Jest to create feature tests when testing the App component.
+* Using Jest to test localstorage.
+* Using LocalStorage to enable Todo items to persist across sessions.
 * Setting state using hooks and lifting state up.
 (Setting a Todo item and passing it to the list.)
-* Using LocalStorage to enable Todo items to persist across sessions.
-* Passing props to child components.
 * Using uuid to create unique keys per Todo item.
 * Using the spread operator to populate an array.
 * Creating a pleasing front end experience for clarity of the day ahead.